Clean is boring.

 Inviting some of those big, bad buzzes into your mix creatively is a great way to give your tracks some character and make them more interesting to the ear.

-But which effects are best for your sound?
+But which audio effects are best for your sound?
 And more importantly, how do you use them without ruining everything?

 Here’s some helpful ways to invite a bit of crunch into your tracks with VST plugins and other fuzzed-out techniques.